 The Spectator also has USA and Australian versions.

 Funded by / Ownership

 The Spectator is currently owned by David and Frederick Barclay who also own the right leaning The Daily Telegraph newspaper, via Press Holdings.
 Revenue is generated through fee based subscriptions and the sale of classifieds advertising.

 Analysis / Bias

 In review, The Spectator primarily covers politics and culture with a right leaning bias in story selection.
 Headlines and articles usually contain moderately loaded language that favors the right such as this: Theresa May’s Brexit strategy has humiliated Britain and this Cambridge’s shameful decision to rescind Jordan Peterson’s visiting fellowship.
 Information contained in articles is typically properly sourced to credible media outlets or via direct quotes.
 The Spectator has also published misleading articles regarding climate change.

 Editorially, The Spectator is generally Eurosceptic in outlook, favoring close ties with the United States rather than with the European Union, and supportive of Israel.
 In British politics they are generally strongly opposed to the Labour Party and favor the Conservative Party and are often critical of Conservative Party Prime Minister Theresa May for not being strong enough on Brexit.

 Overall, we rate The Spectator UK Right-Center biased based on story selection and editorial positions that moderately favor the right.
-We also rate them Mixed for factual reporting due to a few failed checks.
-(D. Van Zandt 12/1/2016) Updated (3/21/2019)
+We also rate them Mostly Factual in reporting, rather than High, due to misleading articles and a few failed fact checks regarding climate change.
+(D. Van Zandt 12/1/2016) Updated (9/17/2019)